-As you prepare to build the home of your dreams, you will need to prepare a comprehensive budget for the project.
-An honest budget from day one changes very little if you make the conscious decision to stick to it.
+As you prepare to build the log home of your dreams, you will need to establish a budget for the project.
+An honest, comprehensive budget from Day One should change very little, if you make the conscious decision to stick to it.
 With the exception of your expensive taste, there are only a few phases of the project that have the ability to surprise you: impact fees; excavation; well; septic; utilities; and environmental issues (wetlands, runoff and such).
-If you're fortunate to have these items work out in your favor, then all there is to be concerned about is you.
+If you’re fortunate to have these items work out in your favor, then all there is to be concerned about is you.

-There are some very simple methods to establishing a proper budget, but before you figure a budget, you will first need to know how much you can afford.
+There are some very simple methods to establishing a proper budget, but first you’ll need to know how much you can afford.
 There are many formulas, graphs and theories on planning your mortgage qualifications, but the basic ones are still the best.
-It is widely accepted in the financial industry that someone with minor debt will qualify for 2 1/2 to 3 times their gross household income in today's world of relaxed interest rates.
+It is widely accepted in the financial industry that someone with minor debt will qualify for 2 1/2 to 3 times their gross household income in today’s world of relaxed interest rates.
 However, you are the only one who can decide if this is a comfortable level.

-Once you have established the total amount you have the ability to borrow, you then can start to work this into a budget.
-This is actually a very simple process for you.
-You will first want to sit down with a few companies that you feel represent what you desire in a log home, but you won't need to go through a detailed quote process to find out how much home you can get for the dollar figure you can afford.
-The log home representative will be able to give a fairly concise square footage figure to build a log home in your area; they also will be familiar with local land prices.
+Once you know the total amount of money you are able to borrow, you then can start to establish a budget.
+This actually can be a very simple process.
+You’ll first want to sit down with a few companies that you feel represent what you desire in your log home, but you won’t need to go through a detailed quote process to find out how much home you can get for the dollar figure you can afford.
+The log home representative will be able to give a fairly targeted square-footage figure to build a log home in your area; they also will be familiar with local land prices.

-You'll want to know square footage figures for three different scenarios: 100-percent turn key (you move into a completed home), 100-percent customer labor (customer does the work) and average actual square foot price (customer and hired labor combined).
+You’ll want to know figures for three different scenarios: 100-percent turn key (you move into a completed home), 100-percent customer labor (customer does the work ) and average actual square foot price (customer and hired labor combined).
 Many people wish to build their own home, and many more wish to have the home built 100 percent for them.
 In the end, most people will end up somewhere in the middle.